 These s’mores cupcakes are fall favorites around here!
 They are rich and chocolaty with a toasted marshmallow frosting.
 Don’t forget to top with graham crackers, chocolate, mini marshmallows, and chocolate syrup!

 (This post is proudly sponsored by Paper Eskimo.)

-I love toasting s’mores around a campfire and these cupcakes make me feel like I’m fireside!
-They are great for birthday parties and other fall celebrations.
+I love toasting s’mores around a campfire and this dessert makes me feel like I’m fireside!
+They are great for birthday parties and other fall gatherings.

 To make these, you’ll need:

 - Unfrosted chocolate cupcakes – I highly suggest my homemade recipe, but even a box mix will do in a pinch.